NHSDigital/personal-demographics-service-api/karate-tests/README.md

 ## The sandbox (aka Karate mocks)

-The sandbox is a fake FIHR API with functionality that allows us to use it in a few key scenarios:
+The sandbox is a fake FHIR API with functionality that allows us to use it in a few key scenarios:
 1. As an API prototyping tool that allows us to rapidly build a working API that can illustrate new endpoint functionality.
 1. As a versioning aid - different iterations of the sandbox and their related tests can be tagged to represent different versions of the API.
 1. As documentation for the API.
 This was the sole use of the legacy sandbox.
 [Our public documentation page](https://digital.nhs.uk/developer/api-catalogue/personal-demographics-service-fhir) invites people to use the sandbox to explore some of our API functionality, and there is a collection of Postman requests to download too.
 The new Karate-based sandbox has been developed in a way so that the existing documentation and Postman collection are still valid.